slevic/conjur/design/authenticators/authenticator_management_improvement.md

 #### Functionality

 Deletes an existing authenticator in Conjur.
-Deletes the authenticator policy.
+Deletes the authenticator policy and deletes the authenticator from the enabled/disabled authenticators list.

 #### Synopsis